Table of contents

 If you’ve ever spent a minute on Pinterest, you’re rolling your eyes right now.
 Of course I’ve heard of glamping!
 I’ve got six boards dedicated to fairy-light-bedecked canvas tents and glowing wood stoves in fully-furnished yurts.

 Or maybe you spend your free time off-the-grid in the backcountry, where your satellite locator beacon is about as “wireless” as you get.
 In which case, glamping might be an enormous step up from bivvy sacks, tarp tents, and freeze-dried food pouches.

 Simply put, glamping is a mashup between glamour and camping.
 It’s getting more and more popular in the Covid-19 era since it’s a great way to avoid crowds while traveling.
-Besides, you also get to spend time in the outdoors without boil-in-a-bag lasagna.
+Besides, you also get to spend time in the great outdoors without boil-in-a-bag lasagna.
 In fact, some glamping resorts are as well-known for their culinary fare as they are for their settings and bespoke guest accommodations.

-When you treat yourself to a glamping experience, you’re likely to stay in a semi-permanent rustic shelter, such as an outfitter-style wall tent, or a Mongolian yurt.
+When you treat yourself to a glamping experience, you’re likely to stay in a semi-permanent rustic shelter, such as safari tents, an outfitter-style wall tent, or a Mongolian yurt.
 Or in a tipi furnished with comfortable beds, seating areas, climate control, and access to delicious meals, or at least, the appliances to create them.
 You won’t be looking for level places to set up camp; no scouting for dry sticks or chopping firewood; and you’ll skip stuffing oversized tents into undersized bags.
 Still, it’s no fancy hotel accommodation either.